CRImier/MyKiCad/Raspberry Pi stuff/pi_i2c_shifter/README.md

 It can be mounted to the Pi in two different orientation, so that the 5V I2C header can either stick outside of the Pi outline or stay inside of it for a compact build.

-Pin headers are arranged in a way that this board can be plugged into a breadboard from the I2C side Signal names are silkscreened on the bottom of the board.
+Pin headers are arranged in a way that this board can be plugged into a breadboard from the I2C side.
+The pin headers also have staggered holes so that you can press-fit the board onto headers and have it work without soldering, again, from any side.
+Signal names are silkscreened on the bottom of the board.

 - PCB size: 21x14